npqst/STCRpy/README.md

 ### Docker container installation

-This directory contains [Docker](https://www.docker.com/) configuration for running STCRpy in a containerized environment with uv dependency management.
+This directory contains [Docker](https://www.docker.com/) configuration for running STCRpy in a containerized environment.
 To build the docker image run:

 ```
 docker build -t stcrpy .